timroes/quiz/README.md

 Using Ubuntu you also need the nodejs-legacy package.

-Install all dependencies with `npm install` in side the source folder.
+All dependencies will be installed automatically if you do a `npm install` in the root directory of this project.
-(gulp-autoprefixer gulp-concat gulp-debug gulp-jshint gulp-less merge-stream gulp-minify-css gulp-ng-annotate gulp-rimraf gulp-sass gulp-sourcemaps gulp-angular-templatecache gulp-uglify gulp-webserver gulp-zip)

 Use `gulp` or `gulp serve` to run the game and watch for changes (except changes on the quizes).